avabellaw/bright-times/readme.md

 Green.
 This is the color of growth and health.
 Blue.
 The color of trust, blue conveys tranquility, serenity, and peace.

+# Stripe payments

+I followed the Stripe documentation and a guide by testdriven as [mentioned in the code credits](#Code).

+I also used the walkthrough project for additional guidence.

 # Credits

 ## Images